Kirklees Academy

 Pivot Outreach Programme (POP)

-Pivot Outreach Programme (POP) is a specialist provision for KS3, KS4 & KS5 learners with an Education Health Care Plan (EHCP) who have been out of an education setting for a period of at least 6 months.
+The Pivot Outreach Programme (POP) is a specialist provision for 14-17 year old learners with an Education Health Care Plan (EHCP) who have been out of an education setting for a period of at least 6 months.
 We cater for a variety of needs, but particularly Social, Emotional and Mental Health Difficulties (SEMH).

 Initially, our offer focuses on building relationships, self-esteem and removing barriers to learning.
 Through a collaborative and developmental approach, we support learners to build confidence and motivation that enables us to build a bespoke curriculum around them.

-We work closely with learners and families to build the packages of learning which stretch and develop learner’s skills and abilities, at a carefully planned pace, in order to maximise opportunities for success.
-Our curriculum offer focuses on core academics, preparation for adulthood, zones of regulation, PSHCE and individual learner interests.
+We work closely with learners and families to build their personalised package which stretch and develop their skills and abilities, at a carefully planned pace in order to maximise opportunities for success.
+Our curriculum offer focuses on core academics, preparation for adulthood, Zones of Regulation, PSHCE and individual learner interests.

 Alongside their education, learners have access to: